Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

 \subsubsection{Eigenfunction-based solutions for time-dependent BC}

-It is also interesting to bring up the new research studying the cases with time-dependent Boundary conditions.
-The eigenfunction-based solutions for different Fourier and non-Fourier heat conduction models display mismatches at the boundaries.
-This is attributed to the dissimilarity between the boundary conditions (BCs) and the associated eigenfunction profiles.
-Spurious oscillations and also the erroneous solutions in the vicinity of the boundaries are the results of such mismatch.
-Recently, the DPL bio-heat transfer problem with generalized time-dependent BCs for a 2-D skin tissue phantom is solved analytically based on the finite integral transform (FIT)~\cite{Abdel-Hamid1999}, and unfavorably similar mismatch, peculiarly for Dirichlet BCs, has been seen.

-Biswas \emph{et al.} have developed an ingenious technique of homogenization of boundary conditions to eradicate the mismatch between the BCs and corresponding eigenfunctions~\cite{Biswas20201}.
-The orthogonal eigenfunction expansion method (OEEM) is employed together with the new homogenization technique to the DPLBHT model.
+It is also interesting to bring up the new research studying the cases with time-dependent boundary conditions.
+Recently, the DPL bioheat transfer problem with time-dependent BCs for a 2D skin tissue phantom is solved analytically based on the finite integral transform \cite{Abdel-Hamid1999}.
+Biswas \emph{et al.} have developed a technique of homogenization of boundary conditions to eradicate a possible mismatch between the BCs and corresponding eigenfunctions \cite{Biswas20201}.
+The orthogonal eigenfunction expansion method (OEEM) is employed with the new homogenization technique to the DPLBHT model.
 The homogenization of the generalized time-dependent BCs is performed by subtracting an auxiliary function from the temperature of the domain of interest.
 Consequently, a problem in terms of the modified temperature with a modified source and homogeneous BCs is obtained.
-It is mentioned that an extra condition, say the pseudo-steady state, is enforced to acquire quite simple, unique auxiliary functions.
+It is mentioned that an extra condition, say the pseudo-steady-state, is enforced to acquire quite simple, unique auxiliary functions.
 The cases with constant surface temperature and sinusoidal heat flux on the surface are studied.
-The aforementioned procedure takes away the large spurious oscillations nearby the boundary, for constant surface temperature.
-In case of the surface heat flux condition, the temperature obtained applying the homogenization approach is found to be in good agreement with that of the FIT approach.
-Also, the realistic non-zero flux distribution is obtained on the boundary while, the FIT procedure predicts zero heat flux when the same non-zero heat flux at the boundary is applied.
+The aforementioned procedure takes away the large spurious oscillations nearby the boundary for constant surface temperature.
+In the case of the surface heat flux condition, the temperature obtained applying the homogenization approach is found to be in good agreement with that of the FIT approach.
+Also, the realistic non-zero flux distribution is obtained on the boundary, while the FIT procedure predicts zero heat flux when the same non-zero heat flux at the boundary is applied.